Nevada Bicycle Safety – What’s the Law? A panel discussion with leaders in bicycle education.

 Erin Breen (14:19):

 There is a lot of impatient drivers here.
 A lot of that has to do with the growth.
 We have a very fast growth, again, sixth highest in the nation.
 A lot of people are new here.
-They don’t know the roads as well, where they’re going as much.
+Also, they don’t know the roads as well, where they’re going as much.
 So the impatience is there, but cyclists, um, also are somehow are in some of the same boats, they’ll take their bike lane or sometimes they’ll take up a whole lane of the road or they’ll be in a position where a car should be, can they do that?

 Erin Breen (15:03):